ohmatheus/ML-BankClientScoring/README.md

 ![daysbirth_failure](./Images/daysbirth_failure.png)

+Younger people seems to have a lower chance to repay the loan at time.

 <!-- NAME_EDUCATION_TYPE -->
 #### NAME_EDUCATION_TYPE
 ![nameeducation_target](./Images/nameeducation_target.png)

 ![nameeducation_prop](./Images/nameeducation_prop.png)

+In the same way, people with a higher degree seems to have more chance to repay their loan.

 <!-- EXT_SOURCE (1, 2, 3) -->
 #### EXT_SOURCE (1, 2, 3)
 ![ext_corrheat](./Images/ext_corrheat.png)

+There is a negative correlation between our Target and all 3 EXT_SOURCE.
+Plus high correlation between DAYS_BIRTH and EXT_SOURCE_1

+Here is the distribution of all EXT_Source_X compared to our Target:
 ![exttarget](./Images/exttarget.png)

+We can see some sort of correlation between those features and the Target.

 <!-- Feature Engineering -->
 ## Feature Engineering